Can I Claim for Unfair Dismissal?

 Before taking any action, your employer should look for ways to support you – e.g. considering whether the job itself is making you sick and needs changing and give you reasonable time to recover from your illness.

-If you have a disability (which may include long-term illness), your employer has a legal duty to support disability in the workplace.
+If you have a disability which affects your ability to work (which may include long-term illness), your employer has a legal duty to support disability in the workplace.

 Redundancy is a form of dismissal and is fair in most cases when there is a genuine redundancy situation and a correct procedure is followed.

 If the reason you are selected for redundancy is unfair then you will have been unfairly dismissed.